Hi, and welcome to Bizzi Art!

 Welcome to my journey in the world of origami.

-My artworks have been out and about, having taken them to markets in the past year for people to enjoy at home.
+My artworks have been out and about, having taken sold at markets for others to enjoy at home.

 There have been collections of flower arrangements, hanging ornaments like cranes, beads, streamers, gift cards, flap books, and many other things that I have made for these stalls.